relair/material-dynamic-table/README.md

 # material-dynamic-table

 Dynamic table component for angular built on top of angular material table.
-It offers sorting, pagination and filtering per column and the ability to specify content types and components used for displaying them.
+It offers sorting, pagination, filtering per column and the ability to specify content types and components used for displaying them.
-The initial purpuse of this library was to display data coming from OData API, although it can work with MatTableDataSource (however it needs to be extended to enable filtering - see example).
+The initial purpose of this library was to display data coming from OData API, although it can work with MatTableDataSource (however it needs to be extended to enable filtering - see example).

 ## Demo